Supported by

 RAWS AG members

-RAWS AG members list was endorsed at the Regional Commission meeting on 15 May 2023; below is the list presented by the Chair to the President of the of the Regional Commission during the meeting.
+RAWS AG members list was endorsed at the Regional Commission meeting on 14 May 2024; below is the list presented by the Chair to the President of the Regional Commission during the meeting.

 Members